mccright/rand-notes/Commercial_Surveillance_Notes.md

 #### This is not a new issue:
 [Bruce Schneier](https://en.wikipedia.org/wiki/Bruce_Schneier) (7 years ago):  "Surveillance is the business model of the internet.
 Everyone is under constant surveillance by many companies, ranging from social networks like Facebook to cellphone providers.
 This data is collected, compiled, analyzed, and used to try to sell us stuff.
 Personalized advertising is how these companies make money, and is why so much of the internet is free to users.
 We're the product, not the customer."  [https://news.harvard.edu/gazette/story/2017/08/when-it-comes-to-internet-privacy-be-very-afraid-analyst-suggests/](https://news.harvard.edu/gazette/story/2017/08/when-it-comes-to-internet-privacy-be-very-afraid-analyst-suggests/)
+For a common and specific example see: "Yes, Your TV Is Probably Spying on You.
+Your Fridge, Too.
+Here’s What They Know."
+By Rachel Cericola, Jon Chase and Lee Neikirk.
+[25 June 2025](https://www.nytimes.com/wirecutter/reviews/advice-smart-devices-data-tracking/).

 Data gatherers and data aggregators are also material contributors to law enforcement and broader *investigative* activities via their responses to subpoenas, search warrants (plus other types of court orders), emergency disclosure requests, pen register orders, wiretap orders, preservation requests and more.
 For example, between Jan 2021 – Jun 2021 Google responded to more than 50,000 requests for disclosure of user information on more than 115,000 accounts. [https://transparencyreport.google.com/user-data/overview](https://transparencyreport.google.com/user-data/overview?user_requests_report_period=series:requests,accounts;authority:US;time:2021H1&lu=legal_process_breakdown&legal_process_breakdown=expanded:0)